 A key aspect of our risk management approach for operational risk involves sensitising all employees to this type of risk.
 The values of our business activity are defined within the overall bank strategy.
-With respect to the risk culture, these values are particularly geared towards the three central points of risk appetite, risk monitoring, and employee incentivisation (in keeping with the Capital Requirements Directive IV).
+With respect to the risk culture, these values are particularly orientated to the three central points of risk appetite, risk monitoring and employee incentivisation (as per the Capital Requirements Directive IV).
 Risk appetite, which is defined by the Bank's Board of Management annually as part of the strategy planning process, also forms the basis for the assignment of risk limits to the trading units.
 The risk monitoring functions are designed in accordance with the MaRisk principles and ensure prompt reporting, free of external influences, by Risk Controlling, Compliance and Internal Audit, which operate independently of the markets.
-With regard to our employees, we generally place a high priority on an open culture of admitting mistakes.
+In general, we cultivate a culture where our employees can openly discuss mistakes made.
 Mistakes that occur are fundamentally seen as an opportunity to further optimise our processes and risk forecasts.
 Thus, operational risk is identified and managed in part on the basis of internal loss incidents, which are centrally recorded and processed in the loss incident database kept centrally by the Risk Controlling unit.
-This practice not only requires, but also fosters a transparent way of dealing with any irregularities.
+This practice not only requires but also fosters a transparent way of dealing with any irregularities.
 It is particularly important to us that every employee takes responsibility for the Bank as a whole; in fact, individual career development is linked to these goals.
-Furthermore, we consistently avoid employee conflicts of interest by structuring our compensation principles and the existence of a discretionary variable compensation component, among other measures.
+Furthermore, we consistently avoid employee conflicts of interest by structuring our compensation principles accordingly and creating a discretionary variable compensation component, among other measures.

-The database for systematically recording operational losses, which enables us to analyse losses incurred and draw up appropriate countermeasures, is very important in this context.
+The database for systematically recording operational losses, which enables us to analyse losses incurred and draw up appropriate counter-measures, is very important in this context.
 The Board of Management is reported to on a regular basis using this database, regarding the extent and development of operational losses.

 We applied our advanced methodology used to internally manage operational risk during the past financial year in the established way.
-Targeted scenario analyses are conducted on a regular basis.
+Targeted scenario analyses are performed at regular intervals and adjusted as required.
 This involves asking experts from all areas of the Bank about a wide-ranging list of possible scenarios during structured workshops.
-Outsourcing occur where it appears useful in consideration of efficiency and is the responsibility of our centralised outsourcing management function All outsourced activities are evaluated, rated and documented.
+Outsourcing arises in areas where it appears to be sensible given the financial scope and is overseen by our central outsourcing management team.
+All outsourced activities are evaluated, rated and documented.
 We also analyse scenarios involving potential difficulties with cooperation partners or suppliers.
-In the scenario workshops, we also record the consequences of ESG criteria on the loss amounts and frequencies of the parameters underlying the model

-(e.g., influence of extreme weather conditions on the availability of buildings or data centres).
+Furthermore, in the scenario workshops, we record the consequences of ESG criteria on the loss amounts and frequencies of the parameters underlying the model (for example, the influence of extreme weather conditions on the availability of buildings or data centres).
 The results enable an assessment of future operational risk potential and provide additional perspectives in this risk category.